 Remote Testing Permission

-Remote testing permissions can be set up in TOMS for the entire LEA, by school, or by individual test administrator.
+The LEA CAASPP coordinator can set up remote testing permissions in TOMS for the entire LEA, by school, or by individual TA.
 The option for remote administration is turned on for all LEAs, schools, and users by default (figure 1).

 Figure 1.
 LEA’s Organization Profile screen in TOMS

-When a test administrator opens the Test Administrator Interface and creates a test session, the test administrator is presented with the test administration options of In Person or Remote or Hybrid.
+When a TA opens the Test Administrator Interface and creates a test session, the TA is presented with the test administration options of In Person or Remote or Hybrid.

 LEA CAASPP coordinators decide who is allowed to administer tests remotely.
-In the View & Edit Users screen in TOMS (figure 2), coordinators can disable specific test administrators who are not administering assessments remotely.
+In the View & Edit Users screen in TOMS (figure 2), coordinators can disable specific TAs who are not administering assessments remotely.
 Coordinators can change the setting for a specific user by selecting the [Disable] link in the Remote Test Administration column in the Search Results table.
-Changes to this setting require 15 to 30 minutes to update in the system.
-Once a user has been disabled for remote administration, the test administrator is able to administer an in-person test session only and is not presented with remote test administration options.
+Changes to this setting require 15–30 minutes to update in the system.
+Once a user has been disabled for remote administration, the TA is able to administer an in-person test session only and is not presented with remote test administration options.